AntoniosBarotsis/qr-rs/README.md

   <img src="assets/example.png" alt="Example" width="200">
 </p>

-## The Server & the Library
+## The Sub-Folders

-This repo contains 2 crates: the server and a reusable library at [`lib`](./lib/).
+This repo currently contains 4 crates:

+- `lib`: The core logic of the QR Code generation
+- `server`: A server you can run locally to use the `lib` crate
+- `cli`: A command line interface to the `lib` crate
+- `common`: Some reusable code for `server` and `cli`

-The server uses the library in a specific manner according to [GDSC Delft](https://gdsc.community.dev/delft-university-of-technology/)'s needs and is therefore not really reusable unlike the library itself.
+The server and CLI use the library in a specific manner according to [GDSC Delft](https://gdsc.community.dev/delft-university-of-technology/)'s needs and are therefore not really reusable unlike the library itself.
 Feel free to use it as an example if you want to create something similar though!